 TIP: Don’t settle for a sandy texture!
 Keep working the crumble until the crumbs get large.

 TIP: Place one of your oven racks in the very center of the oven and the other one right below that.
-Place a piece of tinfoil on the bottom rack to catch any juices that may bubble out.
+Place a piece of tinfoil on the bottom rack (or baking sheet) to catch any juices that may bubble out.

-This pie bakes at two temperatures.
-It starts at 400° F for 30 minutes and then drops down to 350° F for 45 to 75 minutes.
+4. BAKE THE PIE at 400° F for 30 minutes and then drop down the temperature to 350° F for 45 to 75 minutes.
 Why?
 The higher temperature will set the pie crust and then once you lower the heat it allows the pie to fully bake without burning.

 TIP: If your crust is looking a little too dark place a piece of tinfoil loosely on top of the pie.